joaquinOnSoft/OTExploreTwitterImporter/README.md

 # OpenText Explore Twitter Importer

+This command-line application listen to a Twitter Stream applying the filters, defined in twitter4j.properties, to select the tweets of our interest.

+These tweets are inserted into the Solr Server used by **OpenText Explore**.

+Once the tweets are available in **OpenText Explore** you can create your owns dashboards to analyze the information listened.

+> [OpenText™ Explore](https://www.opentext.com/products-and-solutions/products/customer-experience-management/contact-center-workforce-optimization/opentext-explore) is a business discovery solution that allows business and call center professionals to view cross-channel interactions collectively for a comprehensive picture of customer behaviors and relationships.

 ## Twitter stream API

 There are a number of properties available for configuring Twitter4J (required to listen the Twitter stream).
 You can specify properties via **twitter4j.properties** file as follows :